Fast drift effects in the averaging of a filtration combustion system - a periodic homogenization approach: Introduction

-We foresee possible extensions to our approach, which is capable of handling locally periodic coverings of $\mathbb{R}^d$; considerations on the bounded domain case being however out of reach for the moment.
-Due to finite+size effects, localizations of both heat and concentration seem unavoidable, at least for naive scalings, see e.g. \cite{JFA} for evidence of localization in a scalar case.
+As possible extensions to our approach, we foresee the handling of locally periodic coverings of $\mathbb{R}^d$ ($d=2$ or $3$); considerations on the bounded domain case being however out of reach for the moment.
+Due to finite size effects, localizations of both heat and concentration seem unavoidable, at least for naive scalings, see e.g. \cite{JFA} for the evidence of localization in a scalar case.

-The formal homogenization procedure of this combustion setting as well as extensive multiscale numerical simulations will be reported elsewhere.
-In a forthcoming publication, we will also look into the case when liquid islands are initially present in the porous medium, which typically occurs in coal gasification or in-situ combustion in oil recovery, see e.g. \cite{HansBruining}.
+In a forthcoming publication, we will also look into the case when liquid islands (which can eventually be perceived as randomly distributed defects) are initially present in the porous medium, which typically occurs in coal gasification or in-situ combustion in oil recovery, see e.g. \cite{HansBruining}.

-We describe the geometry of the porous medium in Section \ref{filtration-model}, while Section \ref{Scaling} contains the essence of our scaling arguments.
+The paper is organized as follows: we describe the geometry of the porous medium in Section \ref{filtration-model}, while Section \ref{Scaling} contains our scaling arguments.
 The model equations are listed in Section \ref{micro-pb}.
-The main result of this paper is a set of upscaled equations and effective coefficients (for the heat capacity, transport and chemical reaction), summarized in Theorem \ref{MR} and reported in Section \ref{main-result}.
-The proof of this result is shown in Section \ref{proofMR}.
+The main result of this paper is the set of upscaled equations and effective coefficients (for the heat capacity, transport and chemical reaction) summarized in Theorem \ref{MR} and reported with details in Section \ref{main-result}.
+The proof of Theorem \ref{MR} is shown in Section \ref{proofMR}.